debugzhao/Optimism/sonedigo.md

 When a state commitment is challenged, the commitment can  be invalidated through a "fault-proof" process.
 This process wil replace the invalidated state commitment with a new one.
 A successful challenge does not roll back OP Mainnet itself, only the published commitments about the state of the chain.
 The order of transactions and the state of Op mainnet is unchanged by a fault-proof challenge.

-### 2024.01.07
+### 2025.01.07

-According to yesterday learning notes, I will start to learn about the Optimism's rollup architecture.
+According to yesterday's learning notes, I will start to learn about Optimism's rollup architecture.
 Today will start to learn about EVM Equivalence,the sequencers and messager and the rollup node  with https://specs.optimism.io/protocol/messengers.html\

 EVM Equivalence: